Ahdaf Soueif: Career

-Her debut novel, In the Eye of the Sun (1993), set in Egypt and England, recounts the maturing of Asya, a beautiful Egyptian woman who, by her own admission, "feels more comfortable with art than with life."
+Ahdaf Soueif's debut novel, In the Eye of the Sun (1993), set in Egypt and England, recounts the maturing of Asya, a beautiful Egyptian woman who, by her own admission, "feels more comfortable with art than with life".
 Soueif's second novel, The Map of Love (1999), was shortlisted for the Booker Prize, has been translated into 21 languages and sold more than a million copies.
-She has also published two works of short stories, Aisha (1983) and Sandpiper (1996) – a selection from which was combined in the collection I Think Of You in 2007, and Stories Of Ourselves in 2010.
+She has also published two books of short stories, Aisha (1983) and Sandpiper (1996) – a selection from which was combined in the collection I Think Of You in 2007, and Stories Of Ourselves in 2010.

 Soueif writes primarily in English, but her Arabic-speaking readers say they can hear the Arabic through the English.
 She translated Mourid Barghouti's I Saw Ramallah (with a foreword by Edward Said) from Arabic into English.

 Along with her readings of Egyptian history and politics, Soueif also writes about Palestinians in her fiction and non-fiction.
-A shorter version of "Under the Gun: A Palestinian Journey" was originally published in The Guardian and then printed in full in Soueif's recent collection of essays, Mezzaterra: Fragments from the Common Ground (2004) and she wrote the introduction to the NYRB's reprint of Jean Genet's Prisoner of Love.
+A shorter version of Under the Gun: A Palestinian Journey was originally published in The Guardian and then printed in full in Soueif's 2004 collection of essays, Mezzaterra: Fragments from the Common Ground, and she wrote the introduction to the New York Review Books 2003 reprint of Jean Genet's Prisoner of Love.

+She was elected a Fellow of the Royal Society of Literature in 2002.

-In 2008 she initiated the first Palestine Festival of Literature, of which she is the Founding Chair.
+In 2008, she initiated the first Palestine Festival of Literature, of which she is the Founding Chair.

 Soueif is also a cultural and political commentator for The Guardian newspaper, and she has reported on the Egyptian revolution.
 In January 2012, she published Cairo: My City, Our Revolution – a personal account of the first year of the Egyptian revolution.
 Her sister Laila Soueif, and Laila's children, Alaa Abd El-Fatah and Mona Seif, are also activists.

-She was married to Ian Hamilton, with whom she had two sons: Omar Robert Hamilton and Ismail Richard Hamilton.
+Soueif was married to Ian Hamilton, with whom she had two sons: Omar Robert Hamilton and Ismail Richard Hamilton.

 She was appointed a trustee of the British Museum in 2012 and re-appointed for a further four years in 2016.
 However she resigned in 2019 complaining about BP's sponsorship, the reluctance to re-hire workers transferred to Carillion and lack of engagement with repatriating artworks.

-In June 2013, Soueif and numerous other celebrities appeared in a video showing support for Chelsea Manning.
+In June 2013, Soueif and numerous other celebrities appeared in a video showing support for activist and whistleblower Chelsea Manning.